-We have audited the financial statements of Brookgate Limited (the 'parent company') and its subsidiaries (the 'group') for the year ended 31 October 2020, which comprise the principal accounting policies, Consolidated Profit and Loss account, Consolidated Statement of Comprehensive Income, Consolidated Balance Sheet, Company Balance Sheet, Consolidated Statement of Cash Flows, Consolidated Statement of Changes in Equity, Company Statement of Changes in Equity and notes to the financial statements.
+We have audited the financial statements of Brookgate Limited (the 'parent company') and its subsidiaries (the 'group') for the year ended 31 October 2021, which comprise the principal accounting policies, the Consolidated Profit and Loss account, the Consolidated Statement of Comprehensive Income, the Consolidated Balance Sheet, the Company Balance Sheet, the Consolidated Statement of Cash Flows, the Consolidated Statement of Changes in Equity, the Company Statement of Changes in Equity and the Notes to the financial statements.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland' (United Kingdom Generally Accepted Accounting Practice).